shaystrong/sciencefair/README.md

 ### Judging criteria:
-Entries will be judged on idea, documentation (use <a src href='https://github.com/shaystrong/sciencefair/blob/master/Template.md'><b>this template</b></a>), novelty, thoroughness, and creativity.
+Entries will be judged on idea, documentation), novelty, thoroughness, and creativity.
+Please keep documentation to 500 – 1000 words).
+You can include a YouTube video link (maximum 2-3 minutes) upon submission.
+Use this template for your documentation: https://github.com/shaystrong/sciencefair/blob/master/Template.md

 Kids 13+ years old are encouraged to create public Github repositories and submit the link upon entering their results.
 The judges are a mixture of Data Scientists, Astronomers, and Software Developers at EV.

 ### Project types:

-All types of projects are welcome, but we encourage an emphasis on engineering, computer science, data science, and coronavirus projects.
-Why coronavirus you ask? – because there is a lot of amazing data.
+All types of science is welcome; we encourage an emphasis on engineering, computer science, data science, and coronavirus projects.
+Why corona virus you ask? – because there is a lot of amazing data.
 We want to see you ask questions and help us understand why we are all stuck at home.

 ### 1 winner per age bracket are:
 Up to 5 years old